alexlovric/swarm/README.md

     // 3.
 Solve the problem
     let result = optimiser.solve(&mut binh_and_korn_problem, &vars, 250)?;
+    // Can also call the nsga function directly

     // 4.
 Get the Pareto front
     println!("Found {} solutions on the Pareto front.", result.solutions.len());